DISID/bootstrap-theme/README.md

 If you like to try a release that has already been built, we recommend that you visit download page TODO and read the *Install ..* section below.

-Bootstrap site template contains:
+This project contains:

+TBC: Entender con Pilar

-* Bootstrap Theme, which includes base CSS, Javascript and HTML for typography, forms, buttons, tables, grids, navigation, and more with responsive design based on latest version Bootstrap 2.3.2.
+* Bootstrap theme, which includes base CSS, Javascript and HTML for typography, forms, buttons, tables, grids, navigation, and more with responsive design based on latest version Bootstrap 2.3.2.
 * Templates `vm` based in structure HTML for Bootstrap.
 * Nested layout "One Row Bootstrap Layout" based in structure HTML for Bootstrap for Liferay.
 * Nested layout "1-2 (3/9span) Column Bootstrap Layout" based in structure HTML for Bootstrap for Liferay.